 Enrollment by Field of Study in Master’s Degree Programs

 In 2015–16, three-quarters of graduate students were enrolled in master’s degree programs.
 Among master’s degree-seeking students, about 21 percent were enrolled in business and management, while 18.2 percent were enrolled in education and 16.6 percent were enrolled in STEM programs.
 The differences between international and domestic students were sharp.
 International students were much more likely to be enrolled in programs in STEM and much less likely to be studying education.
-Among domestic students, almost one-quarter of all Asian students were in STEM programs compared with less than 10 percent of all Black students.
+Among domestic students, almost one-quarter of all Asian students were in STEM programs compared with less than 10 percent of all Black or African American students.

 U.S. Department of Education, National Postsecondary Student Aid Study, 2016